nlapierre-isp/back-stack/README.md

   ```
   make clean
   ```
-  Note that this will NOT resources created in AWS.
+  Note that this will NOT remove resources created in AWS.